johanavane/rd-website/README.md

 To run this project locally for development or testing purposes, follow these steps:

 1. Clone the repository: `git clone https://github.com/johanavane/rd-website.git`
-2. Navigate to the project directory: `cd rd-website`
+2. For React.js navigate to directory: `cd rd-website`
+   For Next.js navigate to directory: `cd nextjs-rha`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the development server: `npm start` or `yarn start`
+5. Start the development server: `npm start` or `yarn start`
-5. Access the website in your browser at `http://localhost:3000`
+6. Access the website in your browser at `http://localhost:3000`

 The page will automatically reload if you make any edits, and any lint errors will be displayed in the console.